 Do Not Eliminate the Joy

-Reality TV shows are only so "real."
+Reality TV shows are only so “real.”
 If you remove the joy of dance from your students, they will not stick around.
-Great dancers are built from passion, dedication, hardwork, and happiness.
+Great dancers are built from passion, dedication, hard work, and happiness.
 Give constructive criticism and receive criticism graciously.
 Be a role model for your students demonstrating how to move forward based on feedback in a positive manner.
 Competitions should not be all about placement; there is so much the students learn from just being on stage in a competitive environment.
-In addition, sharing your art should be a joyful experience that students are excited for.
+In addition, sharing your art should be a joyful experience that students are excited about.

 Celebrate and Be Proud

 Whether you are a top scorer or not, performing at a competition is an event worth celebrating.
 Take pride in the work you and your team put into the routine and the bravery it takes to place your work on stage in a competitive setting.
 Learning to appreciate your effort and your team’s effort whether successful or not is an essential skill that competitions can give to those involved.